rspamd/rspamd.com/doc/modules/index.md

 - [chartable](chartable.html): checks character sets of text parts in messages.
 - [dkim](dkim.html): performs DKIM signatures checks.
 - [fuzzy_check](fuzzy_check.html): checks a message's fuzzy hashes against public blacklists.
 - [spf](spf.html): checks SPF records for messages processed.
-Since rspamd 2.3, this C module has been removed and replaced by an equivalent Lua module.
+Since Rspamd 2.3, this C module has been removed and replaced by an equivalent Lua module.
 - [surbl](surbl.html): this module extracts URLs from messages and check them against public DNS black-lists to filter messages containing malicious URLs.
 Since Rspamd 2.0, this module has been removed and replaced by [rbl module](rbl.html).
 The existing configuration is automatically converted by Rspamd.
-- [regexp](regexp.html): the core module that allows to define regexp rules, rspamd internal functions and lua rules.
+- [regexp](regexp.html): the core module that allows to define regexp rules, Rspamd internal functions and Lua rules.

 ## Lua modules

-Lua modules are dynamically loaded on rspamd startup and are reloaded on rspamd reconfiguration.
-Should you want to write a lua module, consult the [Lua API documentation](../lua/).
-To define a path to lua modules there is a special section named `modules` in rspamd:
+Lua modules are dynamically loaded on Rspamd startup and are reloaded on Rspamd reconfiguration.
+Should you want to write a Lua module, consult the [Lua API documentation](../lua/).
+To define a path to Lua modules there is a special section named `modules` in Rspamd:

 ~~~ucl
 modules {